To keep your instrument in good condition, you need to take care of it correctly. We have put together this brief guide of hints and tips to help you.

 - Check that the valves still have a sufficient amount of oil on them

 - Check the instrument over.
-If something looks out of place, ask the teacher to have a look at it or contact our Repairs Technician for advice
+If something looks out of place, ask your teacher to have a look at it.

 - Take the valve out of it’s casing